 The caveats here are: these cruises are in huge demand, and the average daytime temperatures often climb into the 90⁰s (F).
 But if you like the sun and people, this is the time to go.

 Once you move into winter, the weather changes.
 Gone are the warm sunny days in favor of rain and cold.
-The heavy showers, thunderstorms, strong winds, and rough waters make for a less than pleasant cruise.
+The heavy showers, thunderstorms, strong winds, and rough waters make for a less-than-pleasant cruise.
 You may find yourself spending most of your time on the ship inside your cabin.

 AFRICA – Rough Seas Around The Cape of Good Hope

 Cruising South Africa from Maputo to Walvis Bay has always been a popular way to visit this continent.
-Increasingly cruises lines are doing repositioning cruises along the west coast of Africa from Northern ports like Southampton, England, and Lisbon, Portugal.
+Increasingly cruise lines are doing repositioning cruises along the west coast of Africa from Northern ports like Southampton, England, and Lisbon, Portugal.

 On the southern tip of Africa is the Cape of Good Hope, originally called the Cape of Storms.
 At the Cape, the cold waters of the Atlantic meet the warm waters of the Indian Ocean.
 You will likely be subjected to rough water almost anytime you cross where two oceans meet.